guovza/satnegirji/README.md

 <p>A very simple sámi-finnish-sámi dictionary program written with C++.
 My first C++ program ever.
 The database I used is <a href="https://www.sqlite.org" target="_blank">SQLite</a>.
 It's very fast, flexible and it is already installed on your computer and smartphone.</p>

-<p>Currently about 44000 word pairs, and there are some errors and a lot of duplicates in SQLite database.
+<p>Currently about 54000 word pairs, and there are some errors and some duplicates in SQLite database.
 The database needs some cleaning for sure.</p>

 <p>Very small memory footprint, only about +-1MB.
 Very fast, only nano seconds and the results are ready.</p>